 Governments should establish a statutory framework for student rights and representation that gives student representatives real decision-making authority rather than just consultative roles.
+This should include requirements for students' unions to operate within guaranteed campus space, supported by a percentage of institutional budgets (at least £100 per student) for operations and activities.
 Legal rights should include a duty on students' unions to give information to new students about their rights, access to university information, funding for cultural, artistic, and recreational activities, and protection from academic discrimination for representative activities.